suyalcinkaya/onur.dev/README.md

 My personal website has evolved over the years — from a simple static HTML page, to `Create React App`, to `GatsbyJS`, then to a combination of `Next.js`, `Chakra UI` and `MDX`, and finally to a combination of `Next.js`, `Tailwind CSS` and `Contentful`.
-It serves as an app-like-web platform for my writings, highlighting my journey, and showcasing my bookmarks.
+It serves as an app-like-web platform for my writings, highlighting my journey, showcasing my bookmarks, and more.

 ## Overview